xepps/GET-total/README.md

 You have been tasked with making an API for a shopping cart.

-Your api should take a list of one or more items and provide a total price for those items
+Your api should take a list of one or more items by id or slug, reduce the total by any supplied discount code (only one code can be applied) and provide a total price for those items.

-Multiple of the same item can be bought.

-Item quantities need to be checked that there is a valid amount of items to sell.

-One or more discount codes can be applied to alter the price.
+You should check that there are enough items availble to buy and return a suitable error.

+The design of the API is up to you, so long as it starts with /total

+You can use any node libraries to complete this exercise (it's a good idea to start with something like express or koa)!

+We expect an adequate level of unit/integration testing for this application - for example, jest with supertest works well, but the choice is yours!

+Your application should be able to be run locally, and have adequate instructions to allow us to run the server locally.